ietf-wg-cellar/matroska-specification/notes.md

 where:

-{newline="true" spacing="normal"}
+{newline="false" spacing="normal"}
+Track Number:
-Track Number: 8, 16, 24, 32, 40, 48 or 64 bits
+: 8, 16, 24, 32, 40, 48, or 64 bits.
+An EBML VINT-coded track number.
-: an EBML VINT coded track number

-Timestamp: 16 bits
+Timestamp:
-: signed timestamp in Track Ticks
+: 16 bits.
+Signed timestamp in Track Ticks.

-KEY: 1 bit
+KEY:
-: Keyframe, set when the Block contains only keyframes
+: 1 bit.
+Keyframe.
+Set when the Block contains only keyframes.

-Rsvrd: 3 bits
+Rsvrd:
-: Reserved bits **MUST** be set to 0
+: 3 bits.
+Reserved bits **MUST** be set to 0.

-INV: 1 bit
+INV:
-: Invisible, the codec **SHOULD** decode this frame but not display it
+: 1 bit.
+Invisible, the codec **SHOULD** decode this frame but not display it.

-LACING: 2 bits
+LACING:
-: using lacing mode
+: 2 bits.
+Uses lacing mode.
+  00b:
-  * 00b : no lacing ((#no-lacing))
+  : no lacing ((#no-lacing))

+  01b:
-  * 01b : Xiph lacing ((#xiph-lacing))
+  : Xiph lacing ((#xiph-lacing))

+  11b:
-  * 11b : EBML lacing ((#ebml-lacing))
+  : EBML lacing ((#ebml-lacing))

+  10b:
-  * 10b : fixed-size lacing ((#fixed-size-lacing))
+  : fixed-size lacing ((#fixed-size-lacing))

-DIS: 1 bit
+DIS:
-: Discardable.
-The frames of the Block can be discarded during playing if needed
+: 1 bit.
+Discardable.
+The frames of the Block can be discarded during playing if needed.

 The following data in the `SimpleBlock` correspond to the lacing data and frames usage as described in each respective lacing mode.